|Position||Name||Phone||Office Hour |

 Course grades will be computed according to the following rules:

 You must take both exams and earn a passing average on the exams and project (combined) in order to pass the course.
-We will compute this average using the same relative weights as for computing final grades (see next bullet).
+I will compute this average using the same relative weights as for computing final grades (see next bullet).

 If you have completed and earned a passing average on the exams and project, your final grade will be based on the following weights:

 Make-up exams will only be allowed in the event of a documented emergency.
 The two exam dates are listed on the syllabus.
 You are responsible for avoiding conflicts with the exams.
 Do not plan to leave campus for the term before the final exam.
-Students requiring accommodation for the final due to Yom Kippur should speak to a professor to make alternate arrangements.

-Collaboration is prohibited on exams and the project.
+Collaboration is prohibited on exams or the project.
 Collaboration is encouraged on homework assignments and labs.
 You may discuss problems across pairs, but each pair is responsible for writing up their own solution from scratch.

 Violations of the collaboration policy on any assignment or exam will result in an NR for the course and a referral to the Student Life Office, in accordance with WPI's academic honesty policy.
-Exceptions to this rule are possible only if you admit your violation to a professor before we detect the violation (this gives you a chance to pass the course if, for example, you cheated in desparation the night an assignment was due, then felt guilty about it in the morning).
+Exceptions to this rule are possible only if you admit your violation to the professor or one of the current TAs before we detect the violation (this gives you a chance to pass the course if, for example, you cheated in desparation the night an assignment was due, then felt guilty about it in the morning).
 If we detect the violation before you admit to it, no exception to the NR policy will occur.
 Egregious violations (such as breaking into another student's account to copy a solution) may still earn an NR even if you admit to them.
 You can safely assume that we will not begin grading an assignment before noon on the calendar day after the assignment is due.

 As examples, each of the following scenarios would constitute cheating (this list is not exhaustive!):

 In constrast, the following scenarios would not constitute cheating: